Rock and Water and Identity Development,

 Verbal-emotional and physical-emotional development are the two main ways that one can follow to become aware of ones own, unique qualities and possibilities, one’s position in the group, and finally one’s tasks and responsibilities and the inner path to follow to become a genuine person.

-Boys have a preference to physical-emotional development: awareness through physical action.
+Some children have a preference to physical-emotional development: awareness through physical action.
 Preference means that it is possible to teach them other ways that lead to self-awareness, such as through reflecting and verbalising (verbal-emotional development), but it takes more energy.
 It is not their easiest route.
-In fact, we need to teach boys this because verbal-emotional development forms a basis for the important communication skills that are needed to become successful in our modern society.
+In fact, we need to teach this, because verbal-emotional development forms a basis for the important communication skills that are needed to become successful in our modern society.

 Physical-social teaching: putting both ways together